 How online checkouts might feel a little different from now on

 When paying for your shopping online, you may have noticed that you are being required by your bank to verify your identity more often than previously.
-This is because banks are being required to perform additional checks to ensure that payments are being made by the correct cardholder (and not a fraudster), as we head towards the SCA deadline on 14 March 2022.
+This is because banks are being required to perform additional checks to ensure that payments are being made by the correct cardholder (and not a fraudster).

 Keeping your money safe in-store and online